University Archives

 • University Archives

-This series contains the minutes for the meetings of the Board of Trustees' Capital and Strategic Planning Committee.
+This series contains the meeting reports of the Board of Trustees' Long-Range Capital Planning Subcommittee.

 • University Archives